ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 * Streaming requests from Dart to native are supported, but the message sequence numbers are not actually delivered to the native code yet.
 * Streaming responses from native back to Dart are in progress, but not yet completed.
+* In a perfect world, response dispatch would be handled using async/await in Rust - everything is sync at the moment.

 ## More reading